SPD Amiternina Scoppito

 S.P.D.
 Amiternina Scoppito (usually referred to as simply Amiternina) is an Italian association football club, based in Scoppito, Abruzzo.
 It currently plays in Promozione and plays his home games in the Municipal Stadium of Scoppito.

 History

 Foundation

-In 1972 some local football fans decide to found a football team called Società Polisportiva Scoppito.
-The idea was immediately a great success, as the team immediately got a large number of supporters in tow.
-In five years the team reached the Prima Categoria (the second regional level).
+In 1972, a group of local football fans founded a football team called Società Polisportiva Scoppito.
+The idea was an immediate success, as the team quickly garnered a large number of supporters.
+Within five years, the team advanced to the Prima Categoria, the second level of regional football.

-In 1980 was renamed as Società Polisportiva Amiternum, with the aim of becoming the district reference point of the ancient Amiternum.
-In 1988 she was promoted for the first time in Promozione (first regional level) after winning the Prima Categoria.
-In the same period, the thriving soccer school was born, under the guidance of Luciano Del Pinto and Egidio Iannini, which has set the growth of young boys as a dogma: a philosophy that has borne fruit in the following decades, with the enhancement of boys like Giuseppe Greco (footballer, born 1983) and Lorenzo Del Pinto who managed to tread the Serie A fields.
+In 1980, the club was renamed as Società Polisportiva Amiternum to reflect its goal of becoming a central representative of the ancient Amiternum.
+In 1988, the team achieved promotion for the first time in Promozione (first regional level) after winning the Prima Categoria.
+During this period, the club also established a thriving youth academy, led by Luciano Del Pinto and Egidio Iannini.
+The academy prioritized youth talent, a philosophy that yielded fruits in subsequent decades, producing players like Giuseppe Greco and Lorenzo Del Pinto who went on to play in Serie A.